Atlas Apex M Benchtop MicroXRF Spectrometer

 • Quick phase maps using Principal Components Analysis (PCA)

-• Quickly map samples for trace hazardous elements within automatically in minutes
+• Map samples automatically in minutes

 • No sample preparation